mgill2190/training/SimpleShipment/README.md

 Simple Shipment
 ====

 As a user I want to be able to view and edit shipments.
-I would like a grid of shipments with the following columns, each column must be sortable.
+I would like to view a list shipments in a grid with the following columns, each column must be sortable.

 * Reference